 The Auditing facility in Enterprise Architect allows changes to the repository to be recorded to an Audit log.
-This powerful governance tool can be profoundly useful in finding out who changed a model and when it was changed.
+This governance tool can be profoundly useful in finding out who changed a model and when it was changed.
 It is also useful to see the complete list of changes made by a given user or the list of changes made to a given element.
 The Audit View is a dashboard that allows you to display the before and after values of item properties and to drill down from Package level through elements, features and connectors to diagram objects.

 The basic steps to record Audit logs of the changes to a repository are: